ronsaffron/gobi_purchase_check/README.md

 * Highlight colors were modified to match the software's new aesthetic.

-* Additional logic and menu item was added to allow for the "right-click" copy of both the selected title and ISBN.
+* Additional logic and menu items were added to allow for the "right-click" copy of the selected title and the selected ISBN.